Words, Photos & Videos by Riley Matthews

 As a Melburnian, it's a relief to discover Craft 42 Roasters, which offers a much-needed fix for my coffee cravings.
 The blind tasting puts my caffeine credentials to shame: I go zero for three guessing the blends, but it reminds me that good coffee is an art and not just confined to my home town in Australia.

 Mission Hill Estate Winery, perched above Okanagan Lake, offers another indulgence.
 The guided tour through its cellars, sipping wine straight from the barrel, and finishing with a tasting of the 100-point Oculus red is unforgettable.
-And then there's Lakehouse Kitchens Cooking School, where I get a crash course in French-style cooking (and a reinforced appreciation for butter and salt).
+Then there's Lakehouse Kitchens Cooking School, where I get a crash course in French-style cooking (and a reinforced appreciation for butter and salt).

 Then, of course, there's the hockey, Canada's other church and place of worship.
 The Kelowna Rockets have the home crowd behind them, and even though I barely know the rules, the energy is contagious.